Scarlett100/terra-branches/README.md

 ## VPC Module

 The VPC module creates a new VPC, containing a standard Internet Gateway and a route table to properly allow access to the gateway.
+Also creates another route table to allow access through the NAT gateway for the private subnets.
 ### Inputs

 - vpc_cidr: **String**